AhmedRafid3S5/ClassFlow/evolutionary-timetable-scheduling-master/evolutionary-timetable-scheduling-master/README.md

 # Evolutionary timetable scheduling
+# Original code by Baksonator , I made modifications for our projects need.
 ## Abstract

 This project covers methods used for solving the timetable scheduling problem specific for timetable formats at the *Faculty of Computing, Belgrade*.
 The algorithms described represent a hybrid approach combining a 1+1 evolutionary strategy with shotgun hill-climbing.
 Apart from these, methods that were and taken into account and tested are simulated annealing and a classical genetic algorithm.
 However, the last two techniques have not yielded results as good as the forementioned ones.